Resident Evil 9: What the sequel to RE Village needs to get right

-After the success of Resident Evil Village, a Resident Evil 9 seems inevitable, but what should the game look like?
+With Resident Evil Village winning multiple Game of the Year awards, a Resident Evil 9 seems inevitable, but what should the game look like?
 Also, what clues did the previous games provide for the sequel?

 Resident Evil Village teased a Resident Evil 9 once the credits rolled, but it also left lots of plot threads up in the air for fans to dissect.
 Capcom’s horror series has been steadily building to a crescendo since introducing the Winters family in Resident Evil 7, and Resident Evil 9 looks set to be the epic finale to their story.